dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 // After adding all resources, run the app...
 ```

-The RabbitMQ management plugin provides an HTTP-based API for management and monitoring of your RabbitMQ server. .NET Aspire will add another container image [`docker.io/library/rabbitmq-management`](https://hub.docker.com/_/rabbitmq) to the app host that runs the management plugin.
+The RabbitMQ management plugin provides an HTTP-based API for management and monitoring of your RabbitMQ server. .NET Aspire adds another container image [`docker.io/library/rabbitmq-management`](https://hub.docker.com/_/rabbitmq) to the app host that runs the management plugin.

 ### Add RabbitMQ server resource with data volume